-The signal-processing unit immediately sends that information to the display unit where it can be seen as different colors.
+The signal-processing unit immediately sends that information to the display unit where it can be seen in different colors.
 Those colors will depend on the intensity of the IR emission.
 The whole image is created by combining all the impulses from all of the elements.

-The thermal imaging devices available in the market can scan at a rate of 30times/second.
+The thermal imaging scopes available in the market can scan at a rate of 30times/second.
 In general, they can sense temperatures that range from -20 degrees Celsius to 2000 degrees Celsius!
 They can also detect the temperature change of about 0.2 C.

 Thermal Device Types